-MPs debated the second reading of the Non-Domestic Rating (Preparation For Digital Services) Bill in the House of Commons on Monday 13 May 2019.
+The Non-Domestic Rating (Preparation For Digital Services) Bill completed its House of Commons stages on 20 May 2019.

 Parliamentary Under-Secretary of State for Housing, Communities and Local Government, Rishi Sunak.
 The Shadow Minister for Housing, Communities and Local Government, Jim McMahon, responded on behalf of the Opposition.
 The Bill was read a second time without a division and has now been committed to a Committee of the whole House.
 The date for the Committee of the whole House is yet to be announced.